Redawt/f4-frost-guide/lighting.md

 #### Description
 *  [Ultra Exterior Lighting](https://www.nexusmods.com/fallout4/mods/41625?tab=files)  adds shadow cast lights to many of the physical light sources in the Fallout 4 exterior world including Far Harbor and Nukaworld.
 There has also been vast improvements made to the general lighting associated with physical lights sources bring you a vastly more immersive exterior lighting.
 * This mod covers lighting of **exterior** cells
+* This mod does not require a patch for FROST

 #### Installation Instructions
 * **Main File - Ultra Exterior Lighting 1.04** from [here](https://www.nexusmods.com/fallout4/mods/41625?tab=files)